Woodland Park, New Jersey

 Woodland Park (formerly West Paterson) is a borough in Passaic County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 13,484, an increase of 1,665 (+14.1%) from the 2010 census count of 11,819, which in turn reflected an increase of 832 (+7.6%) from the 10,987 counted in the 2000 census].
+At the 2020 United States census, the population was 13,484.

-What is now Woodland Park was formed as a borough under the name West Paterson, by an act of the New Jersey Legislature on March 25, 1914, from portions of Little Falls Township, based on the results of a referendum held on May 1, 1914.
+What is now Woodland Park was formed as a borough, under the name West Paterson, by an act of the New Jersey Legislature in 1914, from portions of the township of Little Falls.

-On November 4, 2008, the citizens of West Paterson voted to change the official name of the borough from West Paterson to Woodland Park.
-The new name retains the initials "W.P." and is a reference to the community's wooded areas.
-At a November 10, 2008 community meeting attended by 200 residents, a number of residents demanded that a recount be held if the official results showed that the measure had passed.
-In case the recount demand was unsuccessful, the group discussed filing a petition to change the name back to West Paterson, including discussion of how to raise the $33,000 needed to cover the cost of a special election in spring 2009 for voters to reconsider the name.
-By November 25, 2008, the provisional vote counts had been tallied, and the name change won by 25 votes.
-The Mayor and Council approved a resolution in December 2008, officially changing the borough's name to the Borough of Woodland Park, effective January 1, 2009.
-The name change is an attempt to "distance" itself from nearby urban Paterson, New Jersey, and all of the social ills associated with cities, including but not limited to urban blight, high crime, and drug addiction.
-A referendum held on November 3, 2009, affirmed the name change.
+In 2008, the citizens of West Paterson voted to change the official name of the borough from West Paterson to Woodland Park.

 Geography

 According to the United States Census Bureau, the borough had a total area of 3.08 square miles (7.97 km2), including 2.94 square miles (7.61 km2) of land and 0.14 square miles (0.36 km2) of water (4.51%).

 Slippery Rock Brook is a tributary of the Passaic River that flows north as it drains part of the western flank of First Watchung Mountain.
 Traveling south from its confluence with the Passaic River, it passes through the city of Paterson and the borough of Woodland Park.

 The borough borders the Passaic County municipalities of Clifton, Little Falls, Paterson and Totowa.